KrishGupta25/FBLA-2025-Personal-Finance/README.md

 - For testing purposes, the login is email: "test", password: "test" or you can create your login

 ## License
-CTE Partner Pro is released under the [MIT License](https://github.com/xIntensity9/FBLA-22-23/blob/main/LICENSE).
+Budget Buddy is released under the [MIT License](https://github.com/xIntensity9/FBLA-22-23/blob/main/LICENSE).

 ## Contact
 If you have any questions, suggestions, or feedback regarding CTE Partner Pro, please reach out to our development team: